 Deterministic clicks/views are attributed to a source based on a device identifier or Google Install Referrer.

-Fingerprinted clicks/views are attributed based on probabilistic attribution, i.e., a combination of various properties that Singular gathers about the user’s device at the absence of a device ID.
+Probabilistic clicks/views are attributed based on a combination of various properties that Singular gathers about the user's device in the absence of a device ID.
 Probabilistic attribution methods are only available for Android devices.
 Apple prohibits the use of probabilistic methods on iOS devices.

 » For more information, see Singular Attribution Methods.